Hazemwaddah/Azure-resources-by-terraform/CodiLime-task/Readme.md

 It is important to change this, otherwise you will not able to next the Linux VM after the creation the nsg limits administrative access to only one IP address.

+- You should download the SSH keys used to connect remotely to the Linux machines.
+You shall find them in the repo, and you should put them the directory to find the variable value below:

+`private_key_file = "~/Github/Azure_Resources/CodiLime-task/Codi_key"`

+`public_key_file  = "~/Github/Azure_Resources/CodiLime-task/Codi_key.pub"`

 - You can other options[variables] as you desire.

 9. After changing all the configuration as wanted, now start with the initialization of the Terraform code: